 On April 1, 2013, DCH began accepting enrollment applications for OPR providers, i.e., physicians or other practitioners eligible to enroll in Georgia Medicaid for the sole purpose of ordering, prescribing, or referring items or services for Medicaid beneficiaries but not submitting claims to Medicaid.
+Beginning January 1, 2015, medical residents may enroll as OPR providers.
 The submission and approval of a completed individual practitioner enrollment application will enroll the physician or other eligible practitioner in the Medicaid Program for the sole purpose of OPR-specific services for Medicaid beneficiaries.
 The following Frequently Asked Questions provide enrollment education for OPR providers subject to the new ACA requirements.